end2endzone/end2endzone-hugo/content/blog/2014-12-07-how-to-photograph-fireworks-with-a-dslr-camera.md

   </p>
 </div>

-The fireworks are bright enough in the sky to let you use a narrow aperture (higher f number).
+The fireworks are bright enough in the sky to let you use a narrow aperture&nbsp;(higher f number).
 During your shooting session you will need to set the aperture in the range of f8 to f16.
 You can safely set your aperture to f11 at the beginning of the show and adjust as needed.

 ## <span id="Set_camera_to_Bulb_mode"><span style="line-height: 1.5;">Set camera to Bulb mode</span></span>